benrayfield/wikibinator104/README.md

 	as a recognizer function of the the thing which a Compiled.java would compute procedurally forward, those things being the various axiom-like statements or their outputs like in earlier wikibinator versions where that got too complex and I redesigned it to only need this one ax op with exponential optimizations.
+	<br><br>
+	OLD...
+	Ok, updated comments (changed from λret.λparam.λfunc) for... should it be (ax func ret param) is halted if (func param)->ret? cuz that way ret could be leaf and func is like a type, such as (ax ifItsACatPicThenReturnLeaf leaf aPossibleCatPic) would be halted only if (ifItsACatPicThenReturnLeaf aPossibleCatPic)->leaf,
+		and it could hook into axiomforest similar as the other way like (ifItsACatPicThenReturnLeafElseLeafofleaf aPossibleCatPic)->(leaf leaf)
+			if its certainly not a cat pic, and any return other than leaf or (leaf leaf) could mean unknown and if it never halts thats also unknown.
+		Its still the same 3 params as (ax func ret param), or (ax ret func param) would also work, but func cant be the last one cuz func has control.
+	Similarly func could be something that calls its param on another func, if you want it to do some other order.
 	*/
 	ax(4);